Monitoring OpenShift

-Most of the components in the OpenShift control plane export metrics in Prometheus format.
-The collectord can read these metrics and forward them to Splunk Enterprise or Splunk Cloud.
-Our installation has default configurations for collecting metrics from the API Server, controllers, kubelets, and etcd cluster.
-In most OpenShift providers, you don’t need to do additional configuration to see these metrics.
+Most OpenShift control plane components expose metrics in Prometheus format, and Collectord can scrape them and forward the values to Splunk Enterprise or Splunk Cloud.
+Out of the box, Collectord ships with default configurations for the API Server, controllers, kubelets, and etcd — on most OpenShift distributions, you don’t need to change anything to start seeing these metrics.

 Forwarding metrics from Pods